OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ### Lifecycles

-We think Lifecycles should be self-contained within a Space, but give you the ability to compose your overall lifecycle across multiple Spaces.
+We think Lifecycles should be self-contained within a Space.
 This gives the teams in each Space the ability to manage their own environments and Lifecycles how they see fit.
 For example, a member of one Space might decide to introduce an environment into their Lifecycle.
 We don't want the decision to introduce an environment into a Lifecycle in one Space to have any impact on any other Spaces.

-We also think Lifecycles should be able to model interesting progressions that cross Space boundaries:
+We also think Lifecycles should be able to model interesting progressions that cross Space boundaries.
+Think of it like building your overall deployment lifecycle by composing multiple Octopus Lifecycles together:

 1. You might want to promote a release through your test environments, then promote the release to one or more Spaces that manage the production environments.
 1. You might want to promote a release through your dev team's test environments, then promote the release to another Space managed by a QA team.
 When they are finished testing you want the dev team to promote that same release to yet another Space that manages your production environments.